jjrohrer/Advanced-Custom-Fields-Has-Capability/readme.md

 Depends:  Advanced Custom Fields Pro=>http://www.advancedcustomfields.com/

 Dependancy Notes: Not tested against the non-pro version of ACF.
 It might or might not work.

+Known Issues:
+( ) You can insert this field more than once.
+The behavior is undefined.